bzvnr/Renumber-Textile-References/README.md

 ## Features

-- Automatically renumber [explicitly numbered](https://textile-lang.com/doc/footnotes) Textile references by their order of appearance in text
+- Automatically renumber [explicitly numbered Textile references](https://textile-lang.com/doc/footnotes) by their order of appearance in text
 - User formatting errors are detected and highlighted to prevent incorrect usage
 - References can be placed almost anywhere in text (for limits, see [Limitations](#bugs))

 ## Rationale

-This project solves a problem with [explicitly numbered references](https://textile-lang.com/doc/footnotes) in the [Textile](https://en.wikipedia.org/wiki/Textile_(markup_language)).
+This project solves a problem with [explicitly numbered references](https://textile-lang.com/doc/footnotes) in the [Textile markup language](https://en.wikipedia.org/wiki/Textile_(markup_language)).
 When a user alters the reference order or inserts a new reference in a body of text, the references' order by appearance may be compromised.
 To preserve the references' order by appearance, a user may have to renumber the references manually.
 This project does that automatically.

 Note that Textile already provides a solution to this with [auto-numbered notes](https://textile-lang.com/doc/auto-numbered-notes).